bowinn/Reflections/docs/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-title: The page title
+title: My Personal Home page
-subtitle: The page subtitle
+subtitle: ---
 description: This is the meta description for this page and will help it appear in search engines
 image: /img/page-image.jpg